minkvsky/FCND-Motion-Planning/README.md

     - add `send_waypoints`
 - and how the functions provided in `planning_utils.py` work. (todo)
   - `create_grid`
+    - Returns a grid representation of a 2D configuration space
+    - based on given obstacle data, drone altitude and safety distance arguments
   - `valid_actions`
+    - used in a_star
   - `a_star`
+    - Given a grid and heuristic function
+    - returns the lowest cost path from start to goal.
   - `heuristic`
+    - `np.linalg.norm`

-### Step 7: Write your planner
+### Step 7: Write planner

-Your planning algorithm is going to look something like the following:
+planning algorithm is going to look something like the following:

 - Load the 2.5D map in the `colliders.csv` file describing the environment.
 - Discretize the environment into a grid or graph representation.